DrakunInc/rails-boilerplates/README.md

-## Rails devise boilerplate
+## Rails boilerplate with Bootstrap

-This is a rails boilerplate to make a demo on devise for Le Wagon students.
-Just run:
+This is a simple rails boilerplate with Bootstrap (and nice custom stylesheets), to make demos for Le Wagon students.

+For teachers, just run:

 ```bash
 $ git clone git@github.com:lewagon/rails-authentication.git